gustavostuff/gooi/README.md

 pGame:add(gooi.newLabel("lbl_life", "Life:"), "t-r")-- Top-right
 ```

-And for the _grid_ layout in the other image:
+And for the _grid_ layout in the second image:

 ```lua
 pGrid = gooi.newPanel("panelGrid", 10, 10, 500, 400, "grid 13x3")